 When a trailer is not loaded properly or cargo is not properly secured, the truck driver could lose control of the vehicle or lose his load all over the highway—creating a deadly hazard for other vehicles.

-An experienced truck accident attorney will secure the evidence necessary to prove that the truck driver and his employer were at fault.
+An experienced truck accident lawyer in Dedham will secure the evidence necessary to prove that the truck driver and his employer were at fault.
 This evidence might include the truck’s data recorder, employment and inspection records, and the driver’s cellphone records.
 It would be very difficult for an accident victim to get ahold of this evidence alone.

 It is likely that you will be contacted by the insurance company for the trucking company soon after the accident.
 They might make you an offer and ask you to sign a waiver.
 We strongly discourage accident victims from working directly with the at-fault driver’s insurance company, as it is unlikely that they will make you a fair offer.

-The truck accident attorneys at Brooks & Crowley LLP would be happy to take a look at your case and provide a free evaluation of your claim.
+Our Dedham truck accident attorney at Brooks & Crowley LLP would be happy to take a look at your case and provide a free evaluation of your claim.
 If we think we can get more out of the trucking company than you have been offered, we will take your case and fight for what you deserve—and you won’t owe us a dime until we resolve your case.
-Contact us to learn more about what we can do for you and your family after a catastrophic truck accident in eastern Massachusetts.
+Call now to learn more about what we can do for you and your family after a catastrophic truck accident in Dedham.